KristianColville1/raza-noodles/README.md

 <details>
 <summary>Menu Page</summary>
 <br>
 The second internal page after the home page is the menu page.
 It features some of the information from the home page such as the address and phone number.

 It has one of my scroll icons to go further down the page.

+This helps add cohesiveness to the design for the user, they are shown the address and phone number again after landing on the home page this is where they might go next if they are interested in browsing for options to eat when they arrive at Raza Noodles.

 The background effect consists of an animation written in css that comes forwards.
 The background has an orange color effect.
 This was done with a background blend mode style property I found in [CSS documentation](https://devdocs.io/css/).